NL EN

 The “European Alcohol Action Plan 2000-2005” was followed up by a “Framework for Alcohol Policy in the WHO European Region”.
 That was adopted in Bucharest in 2005.
 Due to a lack of capacity at European Office of the WHO in Copenhagen this Framework was never elaborated.

+In 2011 the thread was picked up at European level.
 In September 2011 the European Regional Committee endorsed the “European action plan to reduce the harmful use of alcohol 2012–2020”.
-Building on previous European alcohol action plans, the five main objectives of the new Action Plan are aligned with those of the WHO “Global Alcohol Strategy” (May 2010) to:
+Building on previous European alcohol action plans, the main objectives and action points of the new Action Plan are aligned with those of the WHO “Global Alcohol Strategy” (May 2010).

 European Action Plan 2012-2020 (140 kB)